mlochbaum/BQN/doc/undo.md

 ## The rules

-If `𝔽` can be inverted exactly, then Undo just does that.
+If `𝔽` can be inverted exactly, then Undo just does that (or tries).
 However, there are also some other functions that BQN inverts.
 For example, the squaring function `×˜` has both a positive and a negative inverse, and yet:

         ×˜ ¯3
         ×˜⁼ ×˜ ¯3  # It's not the same!